 Category: A classification based on a system size and type.
-The program has three categories: Small Distributed Generation (DG) for DG systems 10 kW and below, Large Distributed Generation for DG systems above 10 kW up to 2 MW in size, and Community Solar for community solar projects regardless of size.
+The program has threesix categories: Small Distributed Generation (DG) for DG systems 1025 kW and below, Large Distributed Generation for DG systems above 1025 kW up to 25 MW in size, and Community Solarfor community solar projects regardless of size.
+Community-Driven Community Solar, Public Schools, and Equity Eligible Contractors.